Last updated on July 6th, 2020 at 05:27 pm

 While Carson is experienced in many equestrian disciplines, he fell in love with Saddlebreds as a boy and purchased his first horse at the age of 14.
 He explained, “Saddlebred horses have always been my favorite because they’re the supermodels of the show ring.”
 Carson puts Beau through his paces in Broadmoor’s indoor arena.
 He’s an elegant rider, and Beau prances and trots with all the flamboyance of Naomi Campbell walking the runway.
 I see his point.

-EQLiving readers may recall our visit to the Manhattan apartment of Carson Kressley in 2013, where he combined equestrian decor with urban sophistication.
+EQLiving readers may recall our 2013 visit to the Manhattan apartment of Carson Kressley, where he combined equestrian decor with urban sophistication.
 Most of us knew Carson from his Emmy-Award-winning show, Queer Eye for the Straight Guy, his season on Dancing with the Stars, or Carson Nation, which aired on the Oprah Winfrey Network.
-Visit Carson and his Manhattan apartment here (page 40):
+Visit Carson and his Manhattan apartment here (page 40): (Photos: Michael Weschler)

-Carson also is launching a new show on Bravo, Get A Room, that premiers October 19, 2018 at 9:00pm Eastern.
+Carson recently launched a new show on Bravo, Get A Room.
 He once again teams up with Thom Filicia who we remember from watching these two on Bravo’s Queer Eye.
 Thom is an expert interior designer, while Carson is a fashion guru.
 However, Carson has recently been bitten by the decor bug, and Thom will be there to take him under his wing to tackle home projects big and small together in this new series.
 Luckily, we get to go along for this fun and fabulous ride.

-Each episode of Get a Room with Carson & Thom will feature two clients enlisting the help of Carson and Thom to transform their spaces into something spectacular.
+Each episode of Get a Room with Carson & Thom features two clients enlisting the help of Carson and Thom to transform their spaces into something spectacular.
 In the words of Carson in the trailer for the new series, “Look out, America!”
+Watch it here.